TheEdoRan/next-safe-action/packages/next-safe-action/README_v2.md

 The `useAction` has one required argument (the action) and one optional argument (an object with `onSuccess` and `onError` callbacks).

 `onSuccess(data, reset)` and `onError(error, reset)` are executed, respectively, when the action executes successfully or fails.
 You can reset the response object inside these callbacks with `reset()` (second argument of the callback).
-The original payload of the action is available as the third argument of the callback (`input`): this is the same data that was passed to the `execute` function.

 It returns an object with seven keys: